Winnipeg Negev Dinner 2025

 Rabbi

-His first Rabbinic position was in Phoenix.
-He then served as Rabbi of Congregation Beth Hamidrash a Sefardic synagogue in Vancouver for 8 years.
+His first Rabbinic position was in Phoenix, Arizona.
+He then served as Rabbi of Congregation Beth Hamidrash, a Sephardic synagogue in Vancouver for 8 years.
 The family returned to Israel in 1999.
-He served as Rabbi in the Old City of Jerusalem at the Sefardic Educational Center.
-In the year 2010 Rabbi Benarroch along with a partner started the first post high school seminary for Sefardic women in the Old City of Jerusalem.
-In 2016 he took the position of Rabbi in Winnipeg at Herzelia synagogue.
+He served as Rabbi at the Sephardic Educational Center in the Old City of Jerusalem.
+In 2010, Rabbi Benarroch, along with a business partner started the first post high school seminary for Sephardic women in the Old City of Jerusalem.
+In 2016 he took the position of Rabbi at the Adas Yeshurun Herzlia synagogue in Winnipeg.

-His wife Elana and himself I are big time Zionists.
+He and his wife, Elana are distinguished Zionists.
 They have seven amazing children, 3 boys and 4 girls.
 They are blessed with 14 grandchildren.
 They live in the beautiful hills of Gush Etzion in Efrat. -

 HONOUREE